eferrea/BCI-Master/README.md

 At the end, both in Linux and Windows, copy the config.txt contained in the TrackM folder into the folder containing your executable.

+macOS was not tested but the CmakeLists also contains specific instructions for it.
+With macOs the include and library folders should be probably specified.

 **VRPN Matlab client and server for BCImat**